Cinema and Television History Research Institute partnerships and collaborations

 CATHI associate Neil Brand, celebrated silent film pianist, author and presenter of the BBC series Sound of Cinema: The Music That Made the Movies, showcased ‘1918: At Home, At War - Films, music and stories celebrating 100 years since the end of WW1’ at the New Walk Museum, Leicester.

 At the Royal Albert Hall in London CATHI scheduled a five-event ‘Peter Whitehead Residency’ as part of the RAH’s ‘Summer of Love Revisited’ season in 2017.
 This was followed, in Spring 2018, by a season of screening events on the 1960s’ counterculture at the Regent Street Cinema, London.

 CATHI currently has 12 special collections, which have either been donated or offered on long-term loan.
 More are in the process of acquisition.
-The four most significant permanent collections - all of which have, or have had, fully-funded PhD studentships attached - are:
+The five most significant permanent collections are: